moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Objects {#model-object}

-The basic element of Warp is an *object*.
+The basic element of MoQTransport is an *object*.
 An object is an addressable unit whose payload is a sequence of bytes.
 All objects belong to a group, indicating ordering and potential dependencies. {{model-group}}
 Objects carry associated metadata such as priority, TTL, or other information usable by a relay, but relays MUST treat the object payload as opaque.